Duty to rescue: Serbia

 In Serbia, a citizen is required by law to provide help to anyone in need (after for example a major car accident) as long as providing help does not endanger him or her personally.
 Serbian criminal code Articles 126 and 127 state that should one abandon a helpless person and/or not provide aid to a person in need, one could receive a prison sentence of up to one year.
 If the person dies of injuries due to no aid having been provided by the bystander, a sentence up to 8 years in prison can be imposed.

 Spain

 In Spain, a citizen is required by law to provide or seek help to anyone in need as long as providing help does not endanger him or her personally.
 Not doing so is a criminal offence under Article 195 of the Spanish Criminal Code.

+Sweden

+In Sweden, there is no written law explicitly requiring ordinary citizens to provide assistance in crisis situations, as long as this person hasn't been involved in causing the situation.
+However, there are a couple exceptions: for example, one must warn the public if they discover a hazardous situation (fire, explosives, poisons, etc).
+Another situation where one is required to provide assistance, is when this person has a presumed duty: it would be illegal for someone working as a lifeguard to disregard someone who is drowning, for example.

+On the other hand, any third-parties who intervene to help the victim of an ongoing violent crime are provided the same self-defense protections as the original victim.